family/connectkit/README.md

 ## Documentation

-You can find the ConnectKit documentation in the [Family Docs](https://docs.family.co/connectkit).
+You can find the full ConnectKit documentation in the [Family Docs](https://docs.family.co/connectkit).

 ## API Reference